 - Unsatisfactory results that may require additional interventions;

 - A shell around the implant;

 - A seroma (fluid around the implant);

-- Very rare cases of lymphoma of the capsule when envelopes are very textured.
+- Very rare cases of capsule lymphoma when envelopes are very textured.